-Disability Services (DS) is charged with reviewing relevant documentation in order to verify a disability that qualifies for academic accommodations.
+Student Accessibility and Support Services (SASS) is charged with reviewing relevant documentation in order to verify a disability that qualifies for academic accommodations.

-We are very aware that the issue of providing academic accommodations for students with "nonapparent" disabilities (i.e. learning disability, attention deficit disorder, traumatic brain injury, psychiatric, and chronic health problems) is not universally understood.
-Our office does all that it can to keep up with relevant research and legal decisions to guide us in accepting/rejecting documentation as well as recommending reasonable and appropriate accommodations.
+We are very aware that the issue of providing academic accommodations for students with "nonapparent" disabilities (i.e. learning disability, attention deficit disorder, traumatic brain injury, psychiatric, and

-Referring Students to Disability Services
+Referring Students to Student Accessibility and Support Services

-Concerned faculty members regularly contact DS with questions about a student that they feel may have a disability.
-While DS obviously desires that all students with disabilities receive the necessary accommodations, it is the responsibility of the student to initiate contact with DS.
+Concerned faculty members regularly contact SASS with questions about a student that they feel may have a disability.
+While SASS obviously desires that all students with disabilities receive the necessary accommodations, it is the responsibility of the student to initiate contact with SASS.

 All students admitted to Allegheny are sent a disability "self-disclosure" form.
 If this form is returned, the student will be made aware of services that Allegheny offers pertaining to the disability that the student lists on the self-disclosure form.
-Students may also disclose a disability to DS at any time during their time at Allegheny.
+Students may also disclose a disability to SASS at any time during their time at Allegheny.

 Unlike high school, where teachers actively refer students to special education services, we must remember that college students are adults, and privacy is a major consideration.
-As a result, if you have a student that you feel qualifies for services from DS, your referral to the DS office needs to be informational and supportive as opposed to directive or authoritarian.
+As a result, if you have a student that you feel qualifies for services from SASS, your referral to the SASS office needs to be informational and supportive as opposed to directive or authoritarian.

-We recommend questions such as "Did you know that Allegheny has a Disability Services Office?" or comments such as "That is a concern that the folks in the Disability Office would be happy to discuss with you.
+We recommend questions such as "Did you know that Allegheny has a Student Accessibility and Support Services Office?" or comments such as "That is a concern that the folks in the SASS Office would be happy to discuss with you.
 Do you know where that office is located?"
 Since the student's privacy is a concern, we recommend that this type of discussion take place in your office or discretely before or after class.
 Some students have a disability (particularly a learning disability or a psychiatric disorder) of which they are not aware.
 Others are aware, but choose not to disclose.

-Informing a student of the DS office is not a violation of privacy, as the individual will make the decision as to whether to follow up.
+Informing a student of the SASS office is not a violation of privacy, as the individual will make the decision as to whether to follow up.
 Of course, if a student has asked for a disability related accommodation, the referral is appropriate and necessary.